 MANTLE OF THE EXPERT IN NEW ZEALAND

-New Zealand has a long-standing association with the work of Dorothy Heathcote, who is patron of the drama subject society Drama NZ (NZADIE).
+New Zealand has a long-standing association with the work of Dorothy Heathcote, who was patron of the drama subject society Drama NZ (NZADIE) until her death in 2011.
 Dr Heathcote’s visits to the country in the 1970s and 1980s had a profound influence on the children, teachers and academics who worked with her.
 Many aspects of Heathcote’s ‘drama for learning’ approach have had a direct influence on the direction of curriculum development in drama in this country (Holland & O’Connor 2004).
 Likewise, some of the work Dr Heathcote undertook in her visits to this country (for example the ‘Sanctuary’ and ‘True Blue’ dramas) can be seen as important precursors to the emerging Mantle of the Expert approach.

 This is an exciting time for Mantle of the Expert in New Zealand.
-The development of the revised New Zealand curriculum has brought with it a sense of permission to explore new and innovative pedagogies and a search for models of integrated, authentic, connected learning.
-Many believe that Mantle of the Expert can play an important part in the paradigm shifts that are occurring in education today.
-A number of schools have signalled an interest in adopting Mantle of the Expert as a school-wide professional development focus for 2009 -10.
+The New Zealand curriculum invites teachers to explore new and innovative pedagogies and in the post-National Standards era, the search for models of integrated, authentic, connected learning is stronger than ever.
+Many believe that Mantle of the Expert can play an important part in preparing learners for the uncertainties and ‘wicked problems’ of the 21st Century.

 Forester, K. Call in the Experts TES Magazine, 19 May 2006